jsgounot/BioScripts/DFTransform/README.md

 ##### Warning

 These implementations have been done on my spare time and while I do think they are correct, I do not garantee they are providing the exact similar result compared to their original implementation.
-Please let me know if you spot aby errors which could be fixed.
+Please let me know if you spot any errors which could be fixed.

 ##### Concerning CSS